Fight For Voter Rights

 What do you want to know?
 Tell us

-(August 9, 2017 Texas Tribune) 16 states join Wisconsin to fight against fair district maps.
+(August 9, 2017 Texas Tribune)16 states join Wisconsin (state not the people) to fight against fair district maps.
 Against us.

 (August 9, 2017 American Conservative) Federal fraud commission is “overreach”; an attack on voter privacy.